 Staff is competent and friendly - we try to help every patient quickly and efficiently.

-Examinations are performed by qualified doctors, who are experienced in General Medicine, Urology, Gynecology, General Surgery.
+Examinations are performed by qualified doctors.
 Our aim is to make your time in our facility as relaxing and as enjoyable as possible.

 Graduated from Medical University in Zabrze, Poland (1991).
 First degree specialization in General Surgery (1994).
 Urology Resident from 1995.